Crumb Top Baking

 • Strawberry Rhubarb Gin Fizz

-Strawberry oat bars arranged on parchment paper on a pink surface.
+Strawberry oat bars cut into squares and arranged on white parchment paper.

 Strawberry Oat Bars (with Steel Cut Oats)